 1. Opt for streamlined sanitaryware

-Opting for streamlined sanitary ware in an en-suite is a practical option that maximises space while giving a bathroom a sleek and contemporary feel – a countertop basin with a simple silhouette is both a practical and stylish example.
-For more gorgeous contemporary bathroom ideas, check out our gallery.
+Opting for streamlined sanitaryware in an en-suite is a practical option that maximizes space while giving a bathroom a sleek and contemporary feel – a countertop basin with a simple silhouette is both a practical and stylish example.
+For more gorgeous modern bathroom ideas, check out our gallery.

-Transforming an en-suite into a wet room can be a great way of tackling this issue as it allows the installation of a simple shower screen (rather than a fitted shower unit), ensuring that awkward spaces are utilised effectively.
-If this idea takes your fancy go and have a read of our guide to adding a wet room.
+Transforming an en-suite into a wet room can be a great way of tackling this issue as it allows the installation of a simple shower screen (rather than a fitted shower unit), ensuring that awkward spaces are utilized effectively.
+If this idea takes your fancy go and have a read of our guide to wet room design.

 4. Consider opening up a space with a doorless frame

 If you want to create an open feel between a bedroom and en-suite bathroom, consider choosing a doorless frame.
 This can help enhance the feeling of continuity between the two spaces, particularly when similar colours run through the schemes of both spaces.

 Check out our edit for more bedroom colour ideas and inspiration.

 5. Or go for the two room option